jrots/go-mysql-elasticsearch/README.md

+## Use official library over here : https://github.com/siddontang/go-mysql-elasticsearch
+This is just a fork to make it
++ clustrix compatible
++ some custom changes to support upserts
++ soft "deletes" (remove properties instead of doc.. handy when your data is scatered among multiple tables, and you don't want that a delete on one of these tables would delete the main document).

 go-mysql-elasticsearch is a service syncing your MySQL data into Elasticsearch automatically.

 It uses `mysqldump` to fetch the origin data at first, then syncs data incrementally with binlog.